TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

 ## Featured IMG
 Word press REST API for python doesnt have the ability to post the IMG as a featured IMG.
-All featured IMG plugins either have a pay wall or outdated the best way to fix this is FTP Using the php script below and following the steps from gavickPro you can insert this fucntion in a wordPress theme. https://www.gavick.com/blog/wordpress-automatically-set-post-featured-image *It can possibly break your website use test site or child site to test*
+All featured IMG plugins either have a pay wall or outdated the best way to fix this is FTP Using the php script below and following the steps from gavickPro you can insert this function in a wordPress theme. https://www.gavick.com/blog/wordpress-automatically-set-post-featured-image *It can possibly break your website use test site or child site to test*